14 DAY RETURN POLICY (EU Customers only)

 What does not qualify as a manufacturing defect?

 • Silver, gold and platinum will gouge, bend and crack, and small diamonds and coloured stones will break and fall from their settings if you wear them too hard and do not pay attention to their care and maintenance.
-Everyone wears jewellery differently, some people can wear their jewellery for years with no issues at all and others may require to make regular repairs and adjustments.
+Everyone wears jewellery differently.
+Some people can wear their jewellery for years with no issues at all and others may require regular repairs and adjustments.

 • The most common damage to jewellery is through wear and tear; bent rings, pulled prongs, lost stones or broken chains.
 Bangles can also fracture when bent into shape too many times.